FlyHit/jfx-11-jme-embedded-jayfella-github/README.md

 ### Working Example

-For a complete working example of the classes outlined in this documentation see the `src/test` directory of this repository.
+For a complete working example of the classes outlined in this documentation [this repository](https://github.com/jayfella/jme-in-jfx).